 A few days later, Catherine went to visit her cousin, the old Cardinal of Bourbon, who blamed her for all that had happened; broken by this rebuke the old Queen took to her bed where she died on January 5, 1589.

 The death of Catherine left Henri III alone and isolated, he was assassinated in August 1589, only months after the death of his mother.
 As Paris was controlled by the Catholic League, Catherine’s funeral could not take place at Saint Denis; instead her remains were buried at the Collegial Church of Saint Sauveur de Blois.
-Here her remains lay until 1610 when they were reburied at St Denis beside her husband, Henri II.Filed under French Royals, Historical Royals, Italian Royals
+Here her remains lay until 1610 when they were reburied at St Denis beside her husband, Henri II.Filed under France, Historical Royals, Italy

 Tagged Biography, Catherine de' Medici, House of Valois-Angoulême, Regency, Religion.